-Almost all good speakers- whether professional speaker or classroom instructor- structure their presentation similarly, moving seamlessly, between information and illustrations.
+Almost all good speakers- whether professional speakers or classroom instructors- structure their presentations similarly, moving seamlessly, between information and illustrations.
 They use stories as examples to capture our imaginations and weave them within periods of information presentation.
 This rhythm of speaking is the space in which beautiful notes have the space to grow.

 One of the most frequently asked questions about my sketchnotes is “How do you have time to make those while a speaker is presenting?”
 Frequently in a room where others are scrawling longhand notes, I’m writing, lettering, illustrating, coloring, and shading my version of the record.

 There are two tricks to taking beautiful notes during a speaker’s presentation or for students, during a teacher’s lecture in school during class:

 In my first weeks of graduate school, I began to panic as I realized that, even taking longhand notes, I wasn’t able to capture all the information being presented in class.
 In sharing this concern, a kind professor told me that everything I needed to know, really needed, would circle back around during the 3 year program, and he encouraged me to have the grace to let things go on the first pass.
 That advice was important and timely, as I began to relax in the classroom and trust the process.

 I learned to grab what sticks out to me in a lecture- the main points, the best examples, the evocative quotes – and let the rest pass with trust that it will return to me if needed.

 An interesting thing about sketchnotes, though, is that because I’ve creatively and visually engaged the lecture, I can often fill in the blanks between doodled elements, because of the visual clues.

 2. Use the Speaker’s Rhythm

 More practically, my best advice for creating beautiful notes during class is to learn to use the rhythm of story/example/instruction that many speakers use to create space for play, via doodles, color, and shading.